shashankarya9999/Data-Science-Projects/Insurance-Cost-Analysis/README.md

-Insurance cost analysis of medical dataset
+Insurance cost analysis of medical dataset using `linear regression`